Digilent/reVISION-Zybo-Z7-20/README.md

     9. Close Vivado and the terminal.
 You don't have to save the block diagram if asked, the create_dsa.tcl script needlessly makes it dirty.

-2. If changes have been made to the petalinux project or it has not been built yet since cloning this repo, the following must be done:
+2. If changes have been made to the petalinux project or the vivado project, or the petalinux project has not been built yet since cloning this repo, the following must be done:

     1. Open a new terminal and run "source /opt/pkg/petalinux/settings.sh".